 With a long history as the cradle of Japanese culture, it’s little surprise that Kyushu has one of Japan’s most impressive history museums.
 What is surprising is the secluded location and the impressive architecture.

 Designed by Japanese architect Kiyonori Kikutake (who also designed the spaceship-like Edo-Tokyo Museum), the museum has four floors, with the permanent exhibition on the fourth floor and temporary exhibitions on the third floor.

 The focus of the permanent exhibition is on cultural interchange between Japan and (mostly) neighboring countries.
 On display are scrolls, pottery, stone carvings and pictures from China, Korea and the Netherlands (with whom Japan traded with during the closed Edo period), among others.

 Admission and opening hours

-While admission for the main exhibition is ¥400 for adults and ¥130 for university students, regular admission to the special exhibition varies, but was ¥1,600 when we visited.
+Admission for the main exhibition is ¥400 for adults and ¥130 for university students.
+However, regular admission to the special exhibition varies; it was ¥1,600 when we visited.
 High school students and younger, as well as seniors over 70, get free admission to the main exhibition.
 To get a free or discounted entry, you need ID.

 The museum is closed on Mondays except on days when a national holiday falls on Monday.
 In that case, the museum will be closed on Tuesday.